tlwilliams895/gis-devops/src/week05/display-reports/index.rst

 You will note in this file the ``getAirports()`` request handler method is returning a FeatureCollection object.
 The FeatureCollection is the GeoJSON!
 Look over both the `FeatureCollection.java <https://gitlab.com/LaunchCodeTraining/airwaze-studio/blob/master/src/main/java/com/launchcode/gisdevops/features/FeatureCollection.java>`_ and `Feature.java <https://gitlab.com/LaunchCodeTraining/airwaze-studio/blob/master/src/main/java/com/launchcode/gisdevops/features/Feature.java>`_ files.

 You will need to recreate both of these files in your project in order to return our report data as GeoJSON.
-A Featue is one record in GeoJSON.
+A Feature is one record in GeoJSON.
 A FeatureCollection is multiple Features together, still in GeoJSON.

 Notice that the Feature, and FeatureCollection classes are using a new annotation we haven't seen yet: ``@JsonSerialize(using = GeometrySerializer.class)``.
 The JsonSerializer takes our object and converts it into JSON.
 To convert our GeoINT information we will also need ``GeoJSONSerializer.java``, and ``WktHelper.java``.

 All four of these files are how we are converting our Java Report objects into GeoJSON that is usable by JavaScript.

-In the handler method you will need to load all of youre reports from the ReportRepository, loop through each report, create a new Feature from each report, and add each Feature to the FeatureCollection, and finally return the FeatureCollection as a part of the HTTP response.
+In the handler method you will need to load all of your reports from the ReportRepository, loop through each report, create a new Feature from each report, and add each Feature to the FeatureCollection, and finally return the FeatureCollection as a part of the HTTP response.

 Create ReportControllerTests.java
 ---------------------------------